EXCLUSIVE-Airbnb restricts bookings on its platform in Britain

 As part of the restrictions, the government has ordered hotels and other accommodation providers to take steps to close, unless they were providing services to key workers or vulnerable groups.
 While listings will still appear on the platform, bookings on Airbnb were blocked from 9 a.m. local time (0800 GMT) on Thursday unless it is for an essential stay, with restrictions in place until at least April 18.

+Tourism Minister Nigel Huddleston said Airbnb had done the right thing, adding that he had written to major online booking platforms to respect the guidance against leisure travel.
+"I expect all providers to do the same and not take any non-essential bookings while social distancing guidance remains in place," he said.

-Ian Blackford, Scottish National Party lawmaker for a constituency in the Scottish Highlands, welcomed the move after warning that the sparsely-populated region could see unwanted visitors arriving for holidays.
-He said he had been messaged by the company on Thursday morning telling him about the new restrictions.
+"It is incredibly irresponsible, and dangerous, for some property owners to be marketing themselves as 'isolation retreats.'"
+Ian Blackford, Scottish National Party lawmaker for a constituency in the Scottish Highlands, also welcomed the move, having previously warned that the sparsely-populated region could see unwanted visitors arriving for holidays.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)